How does it Work?¶

 All access to the Reconfigure.io service is through our tool –

-reco to upload and test your code, manage builds and deploy to a remote FPGA.
+reco to upload and simulate your code, manage builds and deploy to a remote FPGA.
 If you need to install or update

 reco you can find instructions here.